November 12th was our first Robin Redbreast Day

 BirdLife and its partners work in multiple ways to keep common birds common.
 One important way is by monitoring the conservation status of all birds for the IUCN's Red List of Species.

+Only by immediately flagging when common birds begin to decline can they then initiate the conservation actions necessary to keep the population thriving.
 Around the globe they also work to protect the habitats where birds can thrive, whether that's forests, grasslands, the seas or wetlands.
 Like humans, birds need safe shelter from life's threats and hardships.
-And they work hard to protect those habitats in networks as birds know no borders - so each of the planet's eight major flyways are of critical importance as nature's necklaces.
+And they work hard to protect those habitats in networks as birds know no borders - so each of the planet's eight major flyways are of critical importance as nature's networks.
+Finally, they work to reform and tackle those aspects of society's systems which threaten birds - this can range from making buildings bird-collision proof, to reforming industrial agriculture or deforestation, or siting energy infrastructure, both renewable and conventional, so birds are not placed in peril.

 What will the donation from Redbreast fans lead to?